ValantisLabs/valantis-core/README.md

 ### src

-All relevant contracts to be audited are in src folder (excluding `/mocks` folders).
+Contains source code of the smart contracts (excluding `/mocks` folders).
 Number of lines of code:

 ```
 cloc src --not-match-d=mocks